 Credit risk refers to the risk of default on its obligation by the counter party resulting in a financial loss.
-The maximum exposure to the credit risk at the reporting date is primarily from trade receivables amounting to RMB 19,91,111.13 as of 31 March 2019.
+The maximum exposure to the credit risk at the reporting date is primarily from trade receivables amounting to CAD 10.18 lakhs as of 31 March 2019.

 Trade receivables are unsecured and are derived from revenue from services rendered to its customer.
-The Company operates under cost plus mark up arrangement with its significant shareholder.
+The Company operates under cost plus mark up

 Credit risk from balances with banks is managed in accordance with the Company's policy.
 The Company's maximum exposure to credit risk for the components as at the Balance sheet date are the carrying amounts as furnished in Note 8.
-Credit risk on cash and cash equivalents is limited as the Company generally invest in deposits with banks with high credit ratings as signed by international and domestic credit rating agencies.
+Credit risk on eash and eash equivalents is limited as the Company generally invest in deposits with banks with high credit ratings as signed by international and domestic credit rating agencies.